achtaitaipai/kas-os/README.md

 ---

+## Controlling the Display Order

+By default, Kas-Os sorts folders and files from most recent to oldest based on their last modification date.
+To define your own display order, rename your items so that their names begin with a number followed by an underscore (`_`).
+For example:

+- `doc.md`
+- `chat.jpeg`

+become:

+- `1_chat.jpeg`
+- `2_doc.md`

+The numeric prefix (e.g., `1_`, `2_`, etc.) is hidden from the end user.

+---

 ## Password Management

 If you forget your password or wish to reset it, manually delete the `accounts.txt` file on your server.
 The next time you visit `http://yoursite/admin`, you will be prompted to create a new account.